 Common Causes Of Car Accidents in Jacksonville

-Car accidents can result from many causes, but nearly all are related to three basic categories: driver error, wrongdoing, or negligence; mechanical failures and road hazards; or acts of nature.
+Automobile accidents can result from many causes, but nearly all are related to three basic categories: driver error, wrongdoing, or negligence; mechanical failures and road hazards; or acts of nature.

 Human-caused car accidents aren’t always a result of wrongdoing, but top human-related causes include distracted driving.
 Texting while driving was made illegal in Florida as of January 1, 2020, but some drivers continue to text and drive, resulting in accidents.

 Accidents can also result from poor weather conditions, including fog, rain, storms, and debris on the road.
 Poor visibility can lead to car crashes, as can failure to see or heed traffic signals and road signs.
-At times, drivers may be impaired by illness or may be driving with vision or hearing impairments that can lead to crashes.
+At times, motorists may be impaired by illness or may be driving with vision or hearing impairments that can lead to crashes.

-In Florida, the law regarding personal injury claims, including car accidents, involves the concept of comparative negligence.
+Florida law regarding personal injury claims, including car accidents, involves the concept of comparative negligence.
 Some accidents may truly be no one’s fault, while others may involve degrees of responsibility and fault.
 Car accident lawyers in Jacksonville are familiar with the complex causes of car accidents and how claims are awarded in Florida.

 Reasons To File A Car Accident Claim

 If you’ve been involved in a car accident in Jacksonville, you should first seek medical care, even if you don’t think you’ve been seriously injured.
-You have a right not to speak to insurance company representatives until you understand your legal rights, which is one of the most important reasons you should consult a qualified attorney and file a car accident claim in Jacksonville.
+You have a right not to speak to auto insurance companies representatives until you understand your legal rights, which is one of the most important reasons you should consult a qualified attorney and file a car accident claim in Jacksonville.